 Admissions are the decision of the Principal and the Administrator, and include the completion of the following steps:

-(1) At least one parent (and preferably both) attends an information meeting and obtains a Parent-Student Handbook to be read carefully at home by both parents.
+(1) At least one parent (and preferably both) attends an information meeting and obtains a Parent-Student e-Handbook to be read carefully at home by both parents.

-(2) Parents submit the Registration Form (Pages 1 to 4) properly filled out, together with a currently-dated deposit cheque as outlined in the gray Tuition Section.
-For a second application from the same family, we need only Pages 1 and 2.
+(2) Parents submit the Registration Form properly filled out, together with a currently-dated deposit cheque as outlined in the Tuition Section.
+For a second application from the same family, we need only Pages 4 and 6.
 Include photocopies, not originals of Birth Certificates, Immunization records, OHIP cards, and Report Cards, and a snapshot of the applicant or applicant with parents.

 (3) Both parents and the child attend an interview with the Principal and/or the Administrator at a mutually convenient time.

-(4) Parents are informed by mail of the decision, some time over the next several weeks.
+(4) Parents are informed by email of the decision, some time over the next several weeks.
 They then have 10 days in which to submit the balance of the tuition by post-dated cheques.